|Nutritional Guidelines (per serving)|

 - 8 (3-ounce) filet mignons

-In a nonstick skillet, melt another 2 tablespoons butter over medium heat.
-Sear the filet mignons on all sides, leaving the centers medium rare; remove from heat as they cook.
+In a nonstick skillet, melt the remaining 2 tablespoons of butter over medium heat.
+Working in batches, sear the filet mignons on all sides, leaving the centers medium-rare.
+Remove from the heat.